 Mean time to detect (MTTD) is a crucial metric as it tells you the average amount of time your team takes to detect a security incident in your organization’s network.

 To calculate MTTD, add the total amount of time your team takes to detect security incidents during a specific period and divide that by the number of total incidents.

-- Mean time to acknowledge — Mean time to acknowledge (MTTA) measures the amount of time a member of your incident response team takes to notice and starts working on the problem after the system generates an alert.
+Mean time to acknowledge (MTTA) measures the amount of time a member of your incident response team takes to notice and start working on the problem after the system generates an alert.

 The higher the MTTA, the longer it will take to start working on resolving the incident.

-- Mean time to respond/resolve/recover — Mean time to respond/resolve/recover (MTTR) is the amount your incident response team takes to diagnose and resolve the problem and get the affected assets back up and running again.
+Mean time to respond/resolve/recover (MTTR) is the amount of time your incident response team takes to diagnose and resolve the problem and get the affected assets back up and running again.

 To calculate MTTR, take the total amount of downtime for a specific period and divide it by the number of incidents that occurred during the same period.

 Mean time to contain (MTTC) combines MTTD, MTTA, and MTTR together to create a holistic view of how well your organization is currently responding to cybersecurity incidents.

 Simply put, it tells you how long your incident response team takes to detect, acknowledge, and resolve a cybersecurity incident and prevent the same incident from occurring again in the future.

 Mean time between failures (MTBF) helps organizations measure the time between repairable system failures of an application, product, or system.